onat-ure/EE244-Foot-Pong/README.md

 # EE244 Final Project: FootPong
-FPGA Implementation of the iconic game Pong, with little changes made in gameplay.
-Build as final project for EE244 Lecture in Bogazici University in Spring 2022.
-Build together with my buddy Hakan Ak.
+An FPGA implementation of the iconic game Pong, with slight changes made to the gameplay.
+This project was built as a final project for the EE244 class at Boğaziçi University in Spring 2022, together with my buddy Hakan Ak.

-Here is the main diagram of the game.
+Here is the main diagram of the game:

 ![Main Diagram](https://github.com/arkiolok/ee244-FootPong/blob/main/main.jpg?raw=true)

 a.
 Pixel Generator

-For constant objects, such as middle line, goals we specified 5 main constant values for each object.
-Including, their size, their left and right points on x axis and their top and bottom points on the y axis.
-(Generally, they are specified by underscores like object_Y_T for the top point on the y axis.)
+For constant objects, such as the middle line and goals, we specified five main constant values for each object.
+These values include their size, their left and right points on the x-axis, and their top and bottom points on the y-axis.
+Generally, these points are specified using underscores, such as object_Y_T for the top point on the y-axis.

-For dynamic objects, such as ball and players, we specified a constant size (width and length) value for them with signals for the position, left and right points on x axis and top and bottom points on y axis.
-They also obey the same naming, but they are not constant but signals since they are subject to change.
+For dynamic objects, such as the ball and players, we specified a constant size (width and length) value, along with signals for their positions, left and right points on the x-axis, and top and bottom points on the y-axis.
+These objects follow the same naming conventions, but their values are represented by signals rather than constants, as they are subject to change.

-For all objects we created on signals to print them on the screen.
-This signal is enabled when the pixel_x and pixel_y signals coming from the VGA driver is at the declared position of the objects.
-(Those are named as object_on)
+For all objects, we created signals to display them on the screen.
+These signals are enabled when the pixel_x and pixel_y signals from the VGA driver are at the declared position of the objects (these signals are named as object_on).

-For scoreboard, we wrote two 7 segment displays for each player.
-Their enables are dependent to signals that we for the scores.
+For the scoreboard, we used two 7-segment displays for each player.
+Their enables are dependent on signals that correspond to the scores.

-Finally, we created a process, which changes the color of the relevant pixel, if the object_on is logic 1 from black to color specified.
+Finally, we created a process that changes the color of the relevant pixel from black to a specified color if the object_on signal is set to logic 1.

 b.
 Core

-This component is where the game run.
-It moves the player positions, ball, counts the scores and reset the game.
+This component is where the game logic runs.
+It controls player positions, ball movement, scoring, and game resets.

-To move the players, we used the signal coming from the IO Expansion component, depending on this signal, a direction vector for each player is established.
-If up button is pressed, the direction is towards up, and if down button is pressed, the direction is towards downwards.
-If none or both are pressed, it is just 0.
+To move the players, we used signals from the IO Expansion component.
+Based on these signals, a direction vector is established for each player.
+If the up button is pressed, the direction is upward; if the down button is pressed, the direction is downward.
+If neither or both are pressed, the direction is set to 0.

-Depending on the vector, a process changes the position of the players with 200 Hz frequency by summing the direction vector with position vector and equaling it to the position vector.
-(The direction vectors are called playerN_dir and the position vectors are called as playerN_pos.
-They only have one position because they are only able to move in y axis.)
+Based on the direction vector, a process updates the player's position with a 200 Hz frequency by adding the direction vector to the position vector and setting this sum as the new position.
+(The direction vectors are called playerN_dir and the position vectors are called playerN_pos.
+Each player only has a single position value since they can only move along the y-axis.)

-Movement of the ball is like those of players.
-Instead, it is not controlled by the user.
-It also has direction and position vectors in x and y.
-Its direction vector is initialized as moving to right&bottom at the beginning.
-As it colludes to players or the edges, its direction vector is reversed in the relevant axis.
-(The direction vector is called ball_dirx, ball_diry and the positions are called as ball_posx and ball_posy) If scored, the ball moves towards the player who didn’t get the score.
+The movement of the ball is similar to that of the players, except it is not user-controlled.
+The ball has direction and position vectors for both the x and y axes.
+Its direction vector is initially set to move right and downward.
+When the ball collides with a player or the screen edges, its direction vector is reversed along the relevant axis.
+(The direction vectors are named ball_dirx and ball_diry, and the positions are named ball_posx and ball_posy.)
+If a goal is scored, the ball moves toward the player who did not score.

-Scoring is done as following: If the ball enters the goal, it gains 1 point to the player who scored.
-It is detected as if the position of ball is inside the goal with pixel_x and pixel_y positions.
-Score is held and outputs to Pixel Generator to be displayed on the screen.
-If any of the players reach 5 points.
-The points reset to 0 and game starts again.
+Scoring is determined as follows: if the ball enters a goal, the player who scored gains one point.
+This is detected when the ball's position overlaps with the goal's position using pixel_x and pixel_y.
+The score is maintained and sent to the Pixel Generator to be displayed on the screen.
+If either player reaches five points, the points reset to zero, and the game restarts.

 c.
 VGA Driver

-We used the same code for what have we done in Lab 7 with a little change.
-Instead of using a counter as RGB output, we now use pixel generator for the RGB value of each pixel.
+We used the same code as in Lab 7 with a slight modification.
+Instead of using a counter for the RGB output, we now use the pixel generator to determine the RGB value for each pixel.

-We outputted the vval and hval values that are going through front, back porchs, pulse width and display time.
-After naming this values as pixel_x and pixel_y, we used them to decide the RGB value to be printed at that point.
+We output the vval and hval values as they pass through the front and back porches, pulse width, and display time.
+By naming these values pixel_x and pixel_y, we used them to determine the RGB value to be displayed at that specific point.

 d.
 IO Expansion

-We followed the video uploaded on the Moodle to use this module.
-We used the most left 4 buttons as controls.
-In the code they are stated as Btn1(15), Btn1(7), Btn1(14), Btn1(6).
+We followed the video uploaded on Moodle to use this module.
+The four leftmost buttons were used as controls.
+In the code, they are referred to as Btn1(15), Btn1(7), Btn1(14), and Btn1(6).